italiangrid/storm/sysadmin-guide.md

 ### StoRM Upgrade to EMI3

 In order to upgrade your current version of StoRM from EMI1 or EMI2 to EMI3 you need to install the EMI3 repos.<br>
-Depending on your platform, download and install the right EMI release package, as described in the [EMI Repository settings](#emireposettings) section.
+Depending on your platform, download and install the right EMI release package, as described in the [Repository settings](#emireposettings) section.

 Then execute: